CiscoTestAutomation/solutions_examples/aetest_examples/README.md

 The customize.yaml file can contain any AeTest scripts which you wish to execute instead of hard coding into the actual job file itself

-Within customize.yaml is a list of PING targets showing that you add inputs into a YAML file and change them withot touching the source code itself
+Within customize.yaml is a list of PING targets showing that you add inputs into a YAML file and change them without touching the source code itself

-A mock device is included in the repo to allow you to test this setup

 # Running